Develop Strategy

 If uploading Procurement Documents to PCS size restrictions currently apply:

-• 10Mb per document and a maximum of 40Mb for the Procurement Officer, and
+• 10Mb per document and a maximum of 40Mb for the buyer, and

 10Mb per document with a maximum of 30Mb for the supplier for the Single Procurement Document (Scotland) (the SPD (Scotland)) or SPD (Scotland) Standardised Statements